myairobotics/maya-script/README.md

-Here's an updated `README.md` that reflects the fact that users do not need to add an additional button, as the script includes a floating button:

 # Maya Widget

 The Maya Widget is a customizable modal widget that you can easily integrate into your website by adding a single script.
 It provides a sleek, responsive design using Tailwind CSS.